News & Events | Speeches & Remarks | Articles & Presentations

 FORMER TOP WAWA EXECUTIVE AND SHEETZ CEO DISCUSS “HOSPITALITY AS A BUSINESS IMPERATIVE” AT MOUNT EVENT

 Harry McHugh, former Wawa Vice President for Operations and Stan Sheetz, President and CEO of Sheetz, Inc. discussed the crucial role that “ hospitality” has played in the success of their respective chains of convenience stores and gas stations.
 While their companies are competitors, the two executives have been friends for decades.
-Their shared philosophy and surprising friendship was featured in coverage of the event by the Altoona Mirror.
+The story of their shared philosophy and surprising friendship was featured in coverage of the event by the Altoona Mirror.
 Read the article from the Altoona Mirror.

 PRESIDENT FOLEY TESTIFIES BEFORE THE GOVERNOR’S ADVISORY COMMISSION ON POST-SECONDARY EDUCATION

 President Foley testified before Governor Tom Corbett’s Advisory Commission on Post-Secondary Education at hearings held in Pittsburgh.
 His testimony focused on Mount Aloysius College’s model for making college accessible and affordable while also graduating students who contribute to meeting the state’s need for a quality workforce.
 President Foley was one of seven college presidents from across the state to offer expert testimony before the Commission.
 Read the Governor's Advisory Commision report here.